John Shearer / Getty Images

-Shakira was given the Humanitarian Award for her efforts in the area of children's education, while Linda Ronstadt took home the Trailblazer Award for her contribution to music.
+Shakira was given the Humanitarian Award for her efforts in the area of child education, while Linda Ronstadt took home the Trailblazer Award for her contribution to music.

 And, as no award show is complete without a Zac Efron red carpet appearance, the HSM crew was on hand to support High School Musical 2 director Kenny Ortega, who won the Special Achievement Award for the made-for-TV movie.

 A two-hour version of the show, featuring performances from the Black Eyed Peas and the Cheetah Girls, will air Sept.
 12 on ABC.